Tanishq-Mehta-1/Particles/README.md

 # Particles

-An OpenGL and C++ project on exploring particles.
+An OpenGL and C++ project on rudimentary simulation of particles.
-Depends on:
+Features:
-- Glfw
+- basic GUI using Dear ImGUI
-- GLM
+- collision detection
-- GLAD
+- simulates upto 5,000 particles, goal is 1,00,00
-- custom header files
+- pre-configured options for scenarios